Emojigit/Emojigit/misc/ccs_rules.md

 ### Commencement
-This Regulation come into operation on <date>.
+This Regulation come into operation on date.
 ### Interpretation
 In this Regulation-
 * **Player** means a natural person playing on C&C Minetest Servers;